 - Evidence of ties to home country (employment, property, family)

-Step 1: Complete the Online Application.
-Visit the official UK Government visa application portal and complete the Standard Visitor visa form.
+- Step 1 — Complete the Online Application: Visit the official UK Government visa application portal and complete the Standard Visitor visa form.
 When asked about the purpose of your visit, select "permitted paid engagement" and provide details of your professional activity.

-Step 3: Book Biometric Appointment.
-Schedule an appointment at your nearest Visa Application Centre (VAC) to provide fingerprints and a digital photograph.
+- Step 3 — Book Biometric Appointment: Schedule an appointment at your nearest Visa Application Centre (VAC) to provide fingerprints and a digital photograph.

-Step 4: Submit Supporting Documents.
-Upload all required documents, including your PPE invitation letter, proof of professional expertise, and financial evidence.
+- Step 4 — Submit Supporting Documents: Upload all required documents, including your PPE invitation letter, proof of professional expertise, and financial evidence.

-Step 5: Await Decision.
-After your biometrics appointment, wait for the Home Office to process your application.
-You will be notified when to collect your passport.
+- Step 5 — Await Decision: After your biometrics appointment, wait for the Home Office to process your application — typically within 3 weeks.

-| Service | Processing Time | Fee (2026) |
+| Service | Processing Time | Fee (8 Apr 2026) |

 |---|---|---|

-| Standard PPE Visa | ~3 weeks | £127 |
+| Standard PPE Visa | ~3 weeks | £135 |

-| Priority Service | 5 working days | £127 + £500 |
+| Priority Service | 5 working days | £135 + £500 |

-| Super Priority Service | Next working day | £127 + £1,000 |
+| Super Priority Service | Next working day | £135 + £1,000 |

-| ETA (Non-Visa Nationals) | Usually 72 hours | £16 |
+| ETA (Non-Visa Nationals) | Usually 72 hours | £20 |

-- Carry the PPE Invitation Letter: Present this at the UK border as evidence of your permitted paid engagement
+- Carry the PPE Invitation Letter: Present at the UK border as evidence of your permitted paid engagement

 - Bring Evidence of Expertise: CV, publications, employer letter confirming your professional standing